 Who it’s for: The employee, and the IRS

 A W-2 form is a year-end tax document that you’ll fill out as an employer.
-Simply put, it’s a report on what you paid the employee over the course of the year—including bonuses and tips—and the total deductions made for things like taxes, childcare, retirement or savings.
+Simply put, it’s a report on what you paid the employee over the course of the year—including bonuses and tips—and total payroll taxes—income withheld for things like social security, pension, Medicare taxes, or savings.

 Who fills it out: The employee